finos/FDC3/docs/api/specs/browserResidentDesktopAgents.md

 });
 ```

-Alternatively for step 3, a DA MAY return a `url` instead transferring a MessagePort.
+Alternatively for step 3, a DA MAY return a `url` instead of transferring a MessagePort.
 When `url` is provided in the response, `getAgent()` will open that `url` in a hidden iframe and initiate another WCP handshake with that frame.

 Example WCP negotiation with URL
 ```JavaScript